 Your Contact Solutions

-Melinda Charlesworth spent eight years in the call centre industry, and 15 years before that in the IT industry, before she started her own consultancy firm called Your Contact Solutions.
+Melinda Charlesworth spent eight years in the call center industry, and 15 years before that in the IT industry, before she started her own consultancy firm called Your Contact Solutions.

 When Melinda first started out five years ago, pricing was one of the toughest challenges to come to terms with.

 “Firstly you need to know what you are as a business,” she explains.
 “You can bet that when it comes to cars, Kia and Mercedes have very different pricing strategies.
 Both are great brands, but they stand for different things.

 “Ask yourself if you are Kia or Mercedes?
 Or something else entirely – it doesn’t matter – but you must know which business you are in.”
 Melinda believes that you either have to choose a model based on your costs plus a percentage for profits, or a pricing system based on the market.